yan-fung/react-surreal-estate/README.md

 # 🏘️ React Property Search Engine - Surreal Estate

 ## Introduction
-- Users are able to search for different propertie.
+- Users are able to search for different properties.
 - Users are able to filter the results by city.
 - Users are able to sort the results by price.